python/cpython/Doc/library/io.rst

 .. class:: StringIO(initial_value='', newline='\\n')

+   A text stream using an in-memory text buffer.
+It inherits :class:`TextIOBase`.

-   An in-memory stream for text I/O.  The text buffer is discarded when the :meth:`~IOBase.close` method is called.
+   The text buffer is discarded when the :meth:`~IOBase.close` method is called.

    The initial value of the buffer can be set by providing *initial_value*.
    If newline translation is enabled, newlines will be encoded as if by :meth:`~TextIOBase.write`.
 The stream is positioned at the start of the buffer.

-   The *newline* argument works like that of :class:`TextIOWrapper`.
+   The *newline* argument works like that of :class:`TextIOWrapper`, except that if *newline* is set to ``None``, newlines are written as ``\n`` on all platforms, but universal newline decoding is still performed when reading.
 The default is to consider only ``\n`` characters as ends of lines and to do no newline translation.
-If *newline* is set to ``None``, newlines are written as ``\n`` on all platforms, but universal newline decoding is still performed when reading.

-   :class:`StringIO` provides this method in addition to those from :class:`TextIOBase` and its parents:
+   :class:`StringIO` provides this method in addition to those from :class:`TextIOBase` and :class:`IOBase`:

    .. method:: getvalue()